atilahun24/TTT-client/README.md

 2) As a developer, I would like to create a bug free tic tac toe
 3) As an instructor for this course, I would to see clear and bug free code
 4) As a user, I would like the presentation of the game to be aesthetically pleasing

+unsolved problems:

+1) find better text colors to contrast background
+2) have change password and get all games in a drop down menu